EPIC-EU/mec/docs/process.md

 # Development Workflow

-This is the project-wide development workflow for TEAMMATES.
+This is the project-wide development workflow for MEC.

 * [Overview](#overview)
 * [Fixing issues](#fixing-issues)